Bangor Personal Injury Attorneys Helping Victims Recover Fair Compensation

 We offer our help.

-The attorneys and caring staff at Gideon Asen have helped countless personal injury victims who have been hurt in accidents from slip-and-falls caused by dangerous conditions at a store, business or other property, car accidents and injuries suffered in maritime or industrial sites.
+The Bangor personal injury lawyers and caring staff at Gideon Asen have helped countless personal injury victims who have been hurt in accidents from slip-and-falls caused by dangerous conditions at a store, business or other property, car accidents and injuries suffered in maritime or industrial sites.

 The Need to Prove Fault